 Upper-air in-situ observations primarily includes observations which are made using instrumentation attached to meteorological balloons (i.e. radiosondes), and includes balloon tracking for the calculation of winds (i.e. radar, radio-theodolite).
 The measurement, often referred to as a sounding, is a complete profile from the launch point to balloon burst.
 This relates to element 5-02, Measurement/observing method of WMDS, from code table 5-02.
 To ensure the timely availability, to the data users, the sounding is often split into several messages but the same metadata is included in all parts of the transmitted messages.
 Observations such as those made by dropsondes and using kites are also included in this category but specific guidance for these systems will be included in a later release of the metadata standard.

 The majority of the metadata for these systems are incorporated within the WMO defined BUFR message and thus are reported along with the data for each sounding.
-It is thus very important that the Site Metadata Maintainer and the Network Metadata Manager ensure that the transmitted metadata are valid and accurate for each reported sounding.
+It is thus very important that the Observing Facility Metadata Maintainer and the Network Metadata Manager ensure that the transmitted metadata are valid and accurate for each reported sounding.
 Metadata in BUFR message must be consistent with the WMDS elements and with the information that goes into OSCAR.

-It is common that the launch point of the balloon has different geospatial coordinates than the station/site and this can make a significant impact on the data users.
-It is important that both sets of geospatial coordinates are included in the site metadata database, and that the coordinates incorporated in the BUFR messages is for the balloon launch location.
+It is common that the launch point of the balloon has different geospatial coordinates than the observing facility and this can make a significant impact on the data users.
+It is important that both sets of geospatial coordinates are included in the observing facility metadata database, and that the coordinates incorporated in the BUFR messages is for the balloon launch location.
 Element 5-12 of WMDS, Geospatial location of instrument, is related to this, although it is a phase 2 element, while element 3-07, Geospatial location of station, refers to the main facility.

-Many radiosonde systems no longer include a pressure sensor, and thus the pressure and geopotential height is derived from the GNSS height.
+Many radiosonde systems no longer include a pressure sensor, and thus the pressure and geopotential height is derived from the Global Navigation Satellite Systems (GNSS) height.
 The metadata defining the source of the pressure and geopotential height measurements is mandatory and shall be included in every BUFR message.
 This relates to element 7-01 of WMDS, Data processing methods and algorithms, which is optional for phase 3 of implementation.

 Weather Radar observations

 Weather radars are active remote sensing observing systems to make real time and high resolution observations from a large scale area (up to a radius of 250 km).
 The weather radar observations have been made particularly for the detection of the precipitation, hydrometeor classification and quantitative precipitation estimation.
 Doppler wind speed and direction can also be reported from some weather watch radars.
-Radar site coordinates, height of the location, tower height, frequency, polarization, scanning parameters and other characteristics of weather radar observations are metadata elements contained in the WMO Radar Database (WRD - http://wrd.mgm.gov.tr).
+Radar observing facility coordinates, height of the location, tower height, frequency, polarization, scanning parameters and other characteristics of weather radar observations are metadata elements contained in the WMO Radar Database (WRD - http://wrd.mgm.gov.tr).
 Members should continue to collect and supply/update the metadata about their weather radars to the WRD (managed by the Turkish State Meteorological Service).
 The metadata regarding weather radars will be transferred from the WRD to the OSCAR/Surface by machine-to-machine procedures.
 Radar metadata cannot be edited manually in OSCAR/Surface.

 Other surface-based remote sensing observations